jiumiu/Web-Scraping--Python/README.md

 # Web Scraping--Python

-Extracting data from a web page using Pythos
+Extracting data from a web page using Python